-Some banks offer high rates for savings accounts but also charge monthly fees or require account holders to maintain a sizeable balance.
+Some banks offer high rates for savings accounts but also charge monthly fees or require account holders to maintain a sizable balance.

 Barclays requires neither a minimum balance nor a monthly fee.
-So let’s limit our comparisons, for now, to banks that also offer those features or at least require very little in that vein.
+So let’s limit our comparisons, for now, to banks that offer similar features.

 Barclays Bank vs. Ally Bank

 When would you choose Ally Bank over Barclays Bank?
-If you wanted a full-service bank that offers loans, credit cards, and checking accounts, as well as a higher-yield savings rate.
+If you wanted a full-service bank that offers loans and checking accounts, as well as a higher-yield savings rate.

 Barclays Bank vs. Synchrony Bank

 Synchrony Bank also offers a similar interest rate on its high-yield savings accounts, and like Barclays, Synchrony doesn’t offer a checking account.

 However, with Synchrony Bank, you can access your savings via ATM machines with your Synchrony-issued ATM card.

 While you’ll have to pay fees to use other banks’ ATMs, Synchrony offers up to $5 a month to reimburse this expense.

 When would you choose Synchrony Bank over Barclays Bank?
 If you want a high-yield savings account but also want quick access to your money in case of an emergency, you’d prefer Synchrony because of its ATM access.